Home page

 Prof. Cristina Campoy

-Studies in Theme 1 will follow-up people who took part in previous intervention trials carried out during pregnancy and the first few years of life.
-This will enable the effects of the interventions to be tested over a longer period.
-The main hypotheses being tested are listed below:
+Studies in Theme 1 followed-up people who took part in previous intervention trials carried out during pregnancy and the first few years of life.
+This enabled the effects of the interventions to be tested over a longer period.
+The main hypotheses that were tested are listed below:

 • Does maternal diet have beneficial long term effects on visual, motor and cognitive development, and cardiovascular risk factors, including obesity propensity and type II diabetes for the child?